DIY home improvement is a very satisfying activity. Once a project is done, it makes your life better every day.

-- Don't try use the edge of a wall or cabinet, they may not be perfectly straight or square.
+- Don't try to use the edge of a wall or cabinet; they may not be perfectly straight or square.
 If you have a chalk snap line, that is ideal, if not you need something long with a straight edge so you can mark a straight line to build off of.
 I measured three feet out from the existing living room floor on each side of the doorway, and that's where I snapped my chalk line.

-- Lay your first line of tiles carefully right along that straight line, then you can build off of those tiles aligning each one carefully.
+- Lay your first line of tiles carefully right along that straight line; then you can build off of those tiles aligning each one carefully.
 If you make a mistake with sticking a tile down, you can reposition it by peeling it up if you do it immediately.
 Once you have your tile in position, press it down firmly, making sure to squeeze out any air from underneath it and paying special attention to the edges.

 - Fill in the center of the floor, placing all the tiles that don't need to be cut first.
 When cutting the edges around cabinets, with the paper backing still on, hold the tile snugly up against the cabinet and mark where to cut at both edges with a sharpie.
 Use a straight edge to draw a cutting line.

 - I used scissors to trim the vinyl.
 It was easier and less dangerous for me to use than a utility knife, and I found it more accurate.
-When placing the cut tile, make sure to turn it around so the factory edge butts up against the edge on the next tile.
+When placing the cut tile, make sure to turn it around, so the factory edge butts up against the edge on the next tile.
 Be sure the piece fits before peeling off the backing.
 You can trim a little with the scissors if you need to.
 If you have a complex shape to cut, you might want to make a paper template first.

-Use a Roller to Squeeze out the Air
+Use a Roller to Squeeze Out the Air

 When you're all through laying the tiles, go over the whole floor with a rolling pin.
 Press firmly to squeeze out any trapped air.
 This step will help your new floor adhere firmly.